cloudify-cosmo/clash/docs/macros_yaml.rst

 Intrinsic functions can be used to build complex arguments.
-In the previous example, we used the ``arg`` intrinsic function to read the argument provided to the ``prepare-pull-request`` macro, and the ``func`` intrinsic function which can be used to implement use defined intrinsic functions.
+In the previous example, we used the ``arg`` intrinsic function to read the argument provided to the ``prepare-pull-request`` macro, and the ``func`` intrinsic function which can be used to implement user defined intrinsic functions.

 Additional built-in intrinsic functions include:

 * ``env`` to read environment variables.
-(Value can be a string or a list of two elements in which the second element will be a default value)
+(Value can be a string or a list of two elements in which the second element will serve as a default value).
-* ``concat`` to concatenate strings. (value is a list of elements to concatenate)
+* ``concat`` to concatenate strings.
+(Value is a list of elements to concatenate).
 * ``loader`` and ``user_config`` to read attribute from ``clash`` defined objects.